How do you nurture marriage when one spouse is sick? How do you act when you are the sick spouse?

 12 For the word of God is alive and powerful.
 It is sharper than the sharpest two-edged sword, cutting between soul and spirit, between joint and marrow.
 It exposes our innermost thoughts and desires.
 13 Nothing in all creation is hidden from God.
 Everything is naked and exposed before his eyes, and he is the one to whom we are accountable.

 And these are the six things I am learning from this season.
-Have you experienced a season of sickness or faith being stretched?
+Are you in a season where your spouse is sick or your faith is being stretched?
 How are you “fighting the good fight”?